bbauska/JS-svg/README.md

 };
 </pre>

-These name-value pairs are the object's <b>properties</b>.
-The values can be anything you want: strings, booleans, functions, arrays, or even other objects.
+<p>These name-value pairs are the object's <b>properties</b>.
+The values can be anything
+you want: strings, booleans, functions, arrays, or even other objects.
 Almost anything you can think of can be represented as an object.
-Let's take my laptop as an example.
+Let's take my laptop as an example.</p>

 <pre>
 const myLaptop = {